analogrithems/ecommerce_feeder/readme.txt

 1. The simple clean interface located under Tools

 == Changelog ==

+= 0.3.6 =
+* Made a init hook to make sure other plugins don't get error when loading

 = 0.3.5 =
 * Another attempt to correct UTF 8 issues